-Navigating the American education system as international applicants can be a daunting task, filled with unfamiliar terms and processes.
-From middle school to graduate school, the terminology a of the U.S. education system structure can be such a headache for those who aren’t already familiar with it.
+Figuring out the American education system as international applicants can be a daunting task even for the best prepared.
+It’s filled with unfamiliar terms and processes, from middle school to graduate school, the terminology of the U.S. education system can be such a headache for those who aren’t already familiar with it.

-Whether you’re considering pursuing a bachelor’s degree or aiming for advanced studies through international admissions, it’s crucial to familiarize yourself with the key terms and concepts that shape the educational system in the United States.
+So, whether you’re considering pursuing a bachelor’s degree or aiming for advanced studies through international admissions, it’s important that you spend time familiarizing yourself with the key terms and concepts that shape the educational system in the United States.

-This blog will provide you with a comprehensive list of 30 essential terms that international applicants should know when applying to schools in the United States.
-By the end of this article, you’ll be well-equipped to set sail on your academic journey with confidence and clarity; but if you’re still running into trouble, the dedicated counseling team at Marks Education would be happy to help!
+This blog is here to define the 30 essential terms we think that international applicants should know when applying to schools in the United States.
+By the end of this article, we hope you’re feeling better prepared to start this process with confidence and clarity; but if you’re still running into trouble, the dedicated counseling team at Marks Education would be happy to help!

-Middle School: Intermediate level of education between elementary school and high school, usually comprising of grade 6-8)
+Middle School: The level of education between elementary school and high school, usually grades 6-8.

-High school: Secondary education for students typically aged 14-18, divided into four grade levels: freshman, sophomore, junior, and senior years.
+High school: Secondary education level for students aged 14-18, divided into four grade levels: freshman (9th grade), sophomore (10th grade), junior (11th grade), and senior years (12th grade).

 Sophomore Year: The second year of high school or college.